-The majority of students enter this programme in year 1 – Level 4.
-However, applicants who provide evidence of previous relevant successful study may be considered for entry to level 5 of the programme.
+The majority of students enter this programme in Year 1 – Level 4.
+However applicants who provide evidence of previous relevant successful study may be considered for entry to level 5 of the programme.
 Exceptionally applicants may be considered for entry at Level 6.
-The transfer will normally be admitted with exemptions depending on prior accredited knowledge.
+Transfer will normally be admitted with exemptions depending on prior accredited knowledge.

 There is a facility for transfer to other undergraduate degree programmes depending upon the nature of the subject matter of the other degrees and academic achievement.

 Students who transfer from another university can present module information.
 Ulster can consider giving them module exemptions on a like for like basis for prior studies.